-To be considered for TIP admission, students must hold a bachelor's degree from a regionally accredited college or university.
+To be considered for TIP admission, students must hold a baccalaureate degree from a regionally accredited college or university.

 Provisional acceptance will be granted based on an application process that includes: a review of the candidate's application packet (transcripts, reference letters, essay, resume) and a successful interview with the director of the Teacher Intern Program.
-Successful candidates will be those who have acquired work and life experience transferable to classroom teaching, and who reflect potential for success in an early childhood (pre-K-4), special education, middle-level, pre-k-12 or secondary classroom.
-During the admissions interview, the student will receive an official transcript evaluation completed by the TIP director.
+Successful candidates will be those who have acquired work and life experience transferable to classroom teaching, and who reflect potential for success in an early childhood (pre-K-4) or secondary classroom.